 When you are an ILP volunteer, chances are you want to explore on the smallest budget possible.
-For our volunteers who live in Kiev, Ukraine for their semester abroad, the Mariyinsky palace is the perfect destination for a cheap but enriching weekend excursion.
+For our volunteers who live in Kyiv, Ukraine for their semester abroad, the Mariyinsky palace is the perfect destination for a cheap but enriching weekend excursion.

 Have questions about volunteering with International Language Programs?